 The internet is a hard place to get away with distorting the facts, obfuscating or embellishing the truth.
 Gabe Newell, co-founder of the highly successful Valve Corporation, once said:

 “One of the things we learned pretty early on is ‘Don’t ever, ever try to lie to the internet’ – because they will catch you.
 They will deconstruct your spin.
 They will remember everything you ever say for eternity.”

 This is especially important for public relations issues.
 Honest and prompt responses to PR issues can make the difference between escalating and de-escalating a situation.
 Sometimes the response (or lack thereof) can be worse than the initial PR issue.

-At Dream Local Digital, we strive to help businesses find their voices and grow their audiences by using these 10 rules for social media marketing.
+At Dream Local Digital, we strive to help businesses find their voices and grow their audiences using these 11 social media strategy tips.
 Contact us now to find out what we can do for you and your business.